aleccss/clojure-to-do/README.md

 # todo-app

-This is a simple TO-DO inspired form http://todomvc.com/.
+This is a simple TO-DO inspired from http://todomvc.com/.

 ## Overview